0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 In the Woody Allen film Annie Hall, Allen tells Diane Keaton, "A relationship is like a shark … if it doesn't keep swimming, it dies."
 This could also serve as a good metaphor for the film industry.
 For more than 100 years, the film industry has avoided many deaths by moving forward.
 It has adapted to the times, enjoying golden eras and surviving slumps.
 But such complexities can be expected of an industry driven by both art and commerce.
 The film industry holds a place in the American imagination like no other, while also maintaining a firm hold on the American pocketbook.
-The U.S. moviegoing public spends approximately $8 billion annually at the box office.
+The U.S. movie going public spends more than $11 billion annually at the box office.
 We rent and purchase our favorite films on video and DVD and subscribe to many cable channels devoted to the 24-hour repeat of recent and classic productions.
-We read magazines and books about filmmaking and visit Web pages devoted to our favorite stars and movies.
+We also keep up with the filmmaking industry through blogs, Web sites, and various publications devoted to our favorite stars and movies.
 In addition, thousands of people flock to Hollywood every year to invest in a more glamorous life, with dreams of becoming an actor, screenwriter, or director.
 What follows are only some of the major developments in the history of this evolving, ever-changing industry.

 The desire to create more than static, nonmoving images emerged soon after the development of still photography.
 If one picture could capture a single moment, inventors realized, then it should be possible to devise a similar technique for capturing a series of moments.
 Flip cards, the first version of moving pictures, worked on a simple principle.
 If a series of still pictures can capture the movements of someone running, showing the pictures in rapid succession would give the illusion of the movement of running.
 In 1877, Eadweard Muybridge successfully captured a horse in motion by using 24 cameras and trip wires that triggered the camera shutters as the horse ran along.